 Adopting a smoke- or tobacco-free policy takes time and planning—but the work is often shared among a taskforce of engaged campus advocates.
 Depending on the campus, it may take one to two years by the time an official policy is developed, voted on, and/or implemented by campus administration.
 That’s why starting now and using a thoughtful process—including developing a taskforce, drafting an action plan, and conducting outreach and education about the intent and benefits of a new policy—is so important.
 By agreeing to take the 1Day Stand, our campus will receive a toolkit of creative materials that students and faculty can print and use on campus, and a list of innovative ways to raise awareness on campus and encourage ongoing dialogue.
 Campuses that decide to join the TFCCI Challenge will also receive technical assistance on the specific steps to going smoke- or tobacco-free.

 The intent of this policy is to be preventive rather than punitive.
 For employees and students, violations of this policy will be addressed through educational and corrective measures.
 Educational measures include referral to tobacco-cessation programs, tobacco treatment and supportive coaching.
+A tobacco-free task force will also be formed where these trained individuals will be able to approach and politely infom those either unaware, or not abiding by the new policy.
 In instances where a person refuses to observe the policy, a student will be referred to the Student Conduct Board and an employee will be reported to their supervisor.
+In addition, members of campus may report policy violations or tobacco pollution anonymously through our website.

 A 100% smoke- or tobacco-free policy prohibits the use of any smoke emitting and/or tobacco products anywhere on campus property at all times.
 Policies typically include the following information: The definition of smoking and tobacco products (e.g. smokeless products, hookah, e-cigarettes) Where smoking and tobacco use is prohibited (e.g. student housing, parking lots, campus vehicles) Who the policy applies to (e.g. students, faculty, staff, visitors), and often prohibits the promotion of tobacco products on campus and in campus publications.